 Default Prevention Goal

 It is the goal of Merryfield to maintain a default rate under 10%.
-It is the practice of Merryfield School that all students conduct entrance counseling for first time borrowers before releasing the first disbursement of a Title IV loan to the borrower.
-Merryfield School partially relies on entrance counseling as a default prevention strategy.
+It is the practice of Merryfield Academy that all students conduct entrance counseling for first time borrowers before releasing the first disbursement of a Title IV loan to the borrower.
+Merryfield Academy partially relies on entrance counseling as a default prevention strategy.

 Current Default Rate